-Dennis M. Gross Pennsylvania Drug Discovery Institute Doylestown, PA USA
+Dennis M. Gross Pennsylvania Drug Discovery Institute Doylestown, PA (USA) Biography

 Dr. Gross received a masters (M.S.) in Biology from the California State University and his doctorate (Ph.D.) in Cell Biology from the University of California, Los Angeles.
 He did his postdoctoral training at Tulane University School of Medicine.
 He has also done postgraduate programs at the Wharton School, Harvard/Tufts Law Schools and MIT.
 Dr. Gross is also faculty in the Jefferson College of Biomedical Sciences and the Sydney Kimmel Medical College of Thomas Jefferson University, Professor of Experimental Therapeutics and Medicinal Chemistry in the Blumberg Institute and Adjunct Professor of Basic Sciences at The Commonwealth Medical College.
 He has published more than 120 scientific publications.
 He currently is also the CEO of the Pennsylvania Drug Discovery Institute.

 Chad E. Beyer Promentis Pharmaceuticals Milwaukee, WI (USA) Biography